Long–Allen Bridge (Harrisonburg)

 The Long–Allen Bridge was a truss bridge carrying Highway 8 across the Ouachita River at Harrisonburg in Catahoula Parish, Louisiana.
 This was the only point where La Route 8 crossed the Ouachita River in Louisiana.
-It was originally constructed in 1932, and it carried approximately 3,000 vehicles per day.
+It was initially constructed in 1932 and carried approximately 3,000 vehicles per day.

 The structure was considered to be in "poor standing" by the Louisiana Department of Transportation and Development.
-In August 2017, a replacement span named the Veterans Memorial Bridge was opened.
-As of November 2017, the bridge was no longer in commission, and in January 2018, the bridge was demolished.
+In August 2017, a replacement span, the Veterans Memorial Bridge, was opened.
+As of November 2017, the bridge was no longer in commission, and in January 2018, it was demolished.